LeoBaro/leobaro.github.io/_posts/2023-06-29-transformers.markdown

 | *Figure 16*: The final layers of the *Transformer* architecture: linear and softmax.
 Credits: [A. Vaswani, et al. (2017)](https://arxiv.org/pdf/1706.03762.pdf) |

 ## GPT vs BERT
 Both GPT (Generative Pre-training Transformer) from OpenAI and BERT (Bidirectional Encoder Representation with Transformer) from Google Brain are two popular large language model architectures derived from the Transformer.
 The BERT's architecture is composed of a stack of Transformer encoders, while GPT's one is a stack of Transformer decoders.
 The goal of large language model is to address specific tasks such as neural machine translation, question answering, sentiment analysis, text summarization and so on.
-Language and context understanding is a prerequisite and it's done in both architecture via pretraining on a huge corpus of text.
+To achieve these goals, language and context understanding is a prerequisite and it's done in both architecture via pretraining on a huge corpus of text.
 Then, the models are fine-tuned to address the specific down stream tasks.

+BERT jointly learns representation for token-level and sentence level, modeling bidirectional and long-range relations between tokens.
+In addition, it uses the same architecture for pre-training and fine-tuning.

-The two architectures use different pre-training objectives.
+BERT and GPT use different pre-training objectives.

 ### BERT pre-training and fine-tuning